SeabookChen/seabookchen.net/_drafts/why.md

 as it provides an intuitive way to demonstrate what Selenium does - "Selenium automates browsers"{% footnote 1 %}.

-However, considering the fact that it looks so easy purely because people have deliberately simplified it without revealing what's under the hood, this use case is not something totally irreplaceable.
-It doesn't have to be the first Selenium program for novice users to learn.
+However, considering the fact that it looks so easy purely because it was deliberately simplified for educational purposes, this use case doesn't have to be the first Selenium program recommended for novice users to learn.
 More importantly, the dynamic DOM structure and the instant search feature have made Google homepage definitely not the easiest thing for them.
-It might give newbies the false impressions that
+Without revealing what's under the hood, it might give newbies the false impressions that

   - Selenium projects are like some auto-generated scripts - let's copy n' paste these statements.
-  - Google's products are extremely easy to automate - let's try automating Gmail or Youtube next.
+  - Google's products are extremely straightforward to automate - let's try automating Gmail or Youtube next.

-If amateurs fall into the trap and continue on things like Gmail, few potential obstacles in web UI automation will become very likely to meet:

-- Element locating difficulties - XPath/CSS selectors skills are necessary
-- Poorly used waiting systems -  WebDriverWait or similar technologies are required
-- Unmaintainable project with smelly code - OO features that make a project maintainable are essential:
-  + Abstraction
-  + Encapsulation
-  + Inheritance
-  + Design Pattern - Page Objects

-Instead, finding something else as simple as below might be a better scenario for learning purposes.
+Instead of giving a use case that could potentially cause trouble, it might be better to find a scenario as simple as below for learning purposes.

 > 1. Search `[selenium]` on StackOverflow
 > 2. Find out how many questions are tagged with "selenium"